2024si96553-droid/safe-url-validator/README.md

 - Publish NuGet package and optional dotnet tool.

 License
-This project is licensed under the MIT License — see LICENSE.
+This project is licensed under the MIT License.

 Contact / Maintainers
 Open issues or PRs on the repository: https://github.com/2024si96553-droid/safe-url-validator